nithyasharabheshwara/spyfs/README.md

   10. Test the app by running it and make sure everything is ok.
   11. Now we are ready to run spyfs on this.
   12. Run spyfs and make a virtual copy of this folder
-  13. Run the app from the virtual folder
+  13. Run the app from the virtual folder. **Use commandline**, avoid opening the virtual folder.
+If you open the virtual folder, it would create an illusion to spyfs.
+SpyFS might add more files because when you open the folder, spyfs thinks the application opened those folders/files.
+So avoid visiting the virtual folder and polluting the spyfs sample.
+Use command line and invoke the exe, that is it.
+Do not touch anything else, because whatever you touch will be added to final distribution.
   14. **Use the app throughly and make sure you don't miss any feature.** This step is important, because your program would crash in client side if it uses some functionality whoes classfiles were stripped off by spyfs.
   15. Using spyfs ui, make a copy of this virtual folder
   16. Now you have a ultra small version of your java application with java runtime